OceanSBlueTyphoon21/No-Code-Classifier-Demo/README.md

 # test1_teachableMachine
-This is a test of Google's Teach Machine Project for image classification
+This is a test of Google's Teachable Machine Project:
+- Image Classification
+- Sound Classification
+- Pose Classification